Acetamidine hydrochloride

-Acetamidine hydrochloride is an organic compound with the formula CH3C(NH)NH2*HCl, used in the synthesis of many nitrogen-bearing compounds.
+Acetamidine hydrochloride or acetamidinium chloride is an organic compound with the formula [CH3C(NH2)2]+Cl-, used in the synthesis of many nitrogen-bearing compounds.
 It is the hydrochloride of acetamidine, one of the simplest amidines.

 Properties

 Acetamidine hydrochloride is a hygroscopic solid which forms colourless monoclinic crystals.
 It is soluble in water and alcohol.

 It releases ammonium chloride upon heating.
 Dry acetamidine hydrochloride releases acetonitrile, while in aqueous solution, it instead undergoes hydrolysis to acetic acid and ammonia.